 Our residents drive life at the Village.

 The Art for Fun Gallery provides a place to showcase the artwork of our many talented residents, or to exhibit group collections owned by residents.
-The Committee meets monthly to discuss submission ideas and coordinate exhibits which are displayed for two or three months at a time.
+The Committee meets monthly to discuss submission ideas and coordinate exhibits which are displayed for two months at a time.

 Book Group